luoxh3/bleval/README.md

 ![**Workflow for using the bleval package.**](man/figures/workflow.jpg)

-*Notes*: The first two functions, located outside the dashed box, are used internally within the package to compute the likelihood integrating out latent variables for each unit.
+*Notes*: The first two functions, located outside the dashed box, are used internally within the package to compute the marginal likelihood integrating out latent variables for each unit.
 The other three functions, highlighted within the dashed box, are user-facing functions designed for computing model evaluation measures.

 1.  **Generate quadrature nodes and weights**: The `get_quadrature` function generates quadrature nodes and weights for numerical integration.
-2.  **Compute log likelihood**: The `log_lik_i` function computes the log likelihood for each unit by integrating out latent variables using adaptive Gauss-Hermite quadrature.
+2.  **Compute log marginal likelihood**: The `log_marglik_i` function computes the log marginal likelihood for each unit by integrating out latent variables using adaptive Gauss-Hermite quadrature.
-3.  **Compute information criteria**: The `log_lik` function computes the log likelihood for all units, and the `calc_IC` function calculates DIC, WAIC, and LOOIC.
+3.  **Compute information criteria**: The `log_marglik` function computes the log marginal likelihood for all units, and the `calc_IC` function calculates DIC, WAIC, and LOOIC.
-4.  **Compute marginal likelihood**: The `log_marg_lik` function computes the log marginal likelihood by integrating out both latent variables and model parameters using bridge sampling.
+4.  **Compute fully marginal likelihood**: The `log_fmarglik` function computes the log fully marginal likelihood by integrating out both latent variables and model parameters using bridge sampling.

 ------------------------------------------------------------------------